(New Offer!) Chase Freedom® Unlimited Complete Guide

 Chase allows customers to transfer Ultimate Rewards points to any other account in that customer’s name or to one additional household member or joint business owner (for free).

-This is value if another family member has a higher redemption card when it comes to paying yourself back with the redemption tool.
+This is valuable if another family member has a higher redemption card when it comes to paying yourself back with the redemption tool.
 Or, if one day you want to redeem your points for travel instead of cash back.

 How to Keep Points Alive